Wild Duluth Races Info

 All finishers in the 100k will receive a custom designed hooded sweatshirt.

-50k finishers will receive a custom designed long sleeve t-shirt or technical shirt.
+50k finishers will receive a custom designed long sleeve t-shirt, technical shirt or creweneck sweatshirt.

-Half Marathon finishers will receive a short sleeve shirt.
+Half Marathon finishers will receive a long sleeve shirt.

 10K finishers will received a short sleeve shirt.